emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 ======================

 Let's try to complicate the situation.
-I would like to show a case that will contnously happen: two developers are working on a branch at the same time, on two separated ``repositories`` .
+I would like to show a case that will continously happen: two developers are working on a branch at the same time, on two separated ``repositories`` .
 It usually happens that at the moment when you will want to send your new ``commits`` to ``remote``  , you discover that, in the meantime, someone on the remote